Hmmm, Pinterest for Business? Really?

 Complete your Pinterest for a business account:

-- Choose your username (it should be the name of your brand or just your name if you are branding yourself) – Include some keywords (example: Pinterest for Business Tips, Ideas for Weight Loss…)
+- Choose your username (it should be the name of your brand or just your name if you are branding yourself) – Include some keywords (for example, Pinterest for Business Tips, Ideas for Weight Loss…)

 - Complete your bio (include keywords – SEO optimized so that your business account will get ranked higher up and you will get in front of your targeted audience)